Updated: Mar 11

 What Not To Miss In Milan

-Go off the beaten track with the Secret Milan travel guide book.
-Discover the forgotten origin of the Milan serpant, the possible link of panettone with Celtic Worship and much more!
+Go off the beaten track with the Secret Milan travel guidebook.
+Discover the forgotten origin of the Milan serpent, the possible link of panettone with Celtic Worship, and much more!

 Franciacorta Light Lunch ©MDHarding

-I thoroughly enjoyed the day trip from Milan on-board the UNESCO Bernina ExpressTrain/Tirano (Italy) to world-famous St. Moritz (Switzerland).
+I thoroughly enjoyed the day trip from Milan on board the UNESCO Bernina ExpressTrain/Tirano (Italy) to the world-famous St. Moritz (Switzerland).
 Highly recommend pre-booking.

 In The Italian Alps ©MDHarding